 Given the range of options available on the market, though, it can be difficult to choose the right one for your needs.
 To help you narrow it down, today, we’re going to look at two of the best brands for folding pocket knives: Spyderco and Benchmade.

 Hopefully, our analysis of the contrasts and similarities will help you make a more informed choice between the two brands.

 First, let’s learn a little about Spyderco.

 Spyderco is an American brand, established in 1976.
 Other than the flagship designs, their knives are produced mainly in other parts of the world, such as Taiwan, China, Japan, and Italy.

 Spyderco has earned its status as a reliable manufacturer of knives and cutlery.
 They are renowned for the simplicity of their designs, focus on ergonomics, and a balanced blend of functionality and aesthetic appeal.

-One of the defining traits of Spyderco knives, when compared to other brands, is the range of materials and designs that they come in.
+One of the defining traits of best quality Spyderco knives, when compared to other brands, is the range of materials and designs that they come in.
 While most of their knives’ blades will have a clean edge, some also come with partially or fully serrated edges (the latter of which is called the Spyder Edge).